Enterprise Admin Dashboard

 Enterprise Members page on Enterprise Admin Dashboard.

-You can filter your view of members by which team(s) they’re on, whether or not they’ve been transferred into your Enterprise, when their last login was, and if they’re a team admin or Enterprise admin.
+You can filter your view of members by which Workspace(s) they’re on, whether or not they’ve been transferred into your Enterprise, when their last login was, and if they’re a Workspace admin or Enterprise admin.

 Filtering by admin status

 To search for a specific member, type their name or username in the search box in the top right of the dashboard.